mudalab/mudalab.github.io/_news/20240516 - JiaYap at PGR Conference.md

 ---
 layout: post
-title: Congratulations Jia Yap for an award at the HWUM PGR Conference!
+title: Congratulations Jia Yap for an award at the HWUM PGR Conference
 date: 2024-05-16 17:30:00+0800
 inline: false
 ---